andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 # Invert Your Participation Mode
 ## How Open Spaces Conferences Change Everything (and How to Run One)

 ---

+# Part 1 - hi (:waves:)

+---

+## “Event Amateur”

+Developer / Principal at ThoughtWorks (a global consultancy)

+Attended, participated in, co-organised, sponsored and put on numerous tech events over the years, nationally and internationally

+The best fun has been speaking, and open spaces.

+Hopefully some / all of what I’m about to share will be useful to you.

+---

+# Part 2 - My first open spaces

+---

+Spin off from a tech podcast.

+Organised by the podcasters, plus a famous tech luminary.

+They’d recorded sessions and put them out on the podcast as episodes

+---

+Ex-mining, now skiing town, 8 hrs drive into the Rockies from Denver.

+Church hall, one main space, and 4 smaller spaces (one was the coffee shop round the corner)

+Theme: (can’t remember now)

+---

+Arrived

+Others who had been there previously were putting up pieces of paper and collecting “you can record me” consent forms.

+Kicked off by Bruce.

+We were all in a circle.
+After warning about altitude sickness he explained the expectations, the mechanics, how to lead a session and how to attend one (invert your participation mode) and the one rule.

+---

+Then we had ten mins to organise - the “pieces of paper” were empty agendas, with spaces for each session, in each track.

+There were three sessions a day, in the morning.
+The afternoons were free.
+The evenings were lightning talks.

+People proposed sessions (title, and proposer) and put it in a slot.
+To begin with, there weren’t many.
+But the first 5 slots filled up.
+Then the time to kick of the sessions came around and we went to our sessions.

+---

+After the first session a LOT MORE sessions got proposed.
+People also started curating the agenda (they had to) based on clashes, similarities, and more.

+---

+The afternoons also filled up - hackathons, demos, cross-country skiing, and more.
+This all self-organised.
+Lunches and dinners self-organised too.

+---

+# Part 3 - things I learned when putting these on myself.

+So much appeared to happen “as if by magic” those first few times.

+When I did it myself, when I brought the roundup to the UK for the first time, and when I put on the Devoxx spin-off Unvoxxed, I realised what was happening behind the scenes.

+---

+Bruce actively sought to do as little as possible, but also he strove to create a community.
+One that was welcoming and inclusive.

+Code of Conduct

+Speaking to people in the background - very like the Quaker Model of disruptors at meeting

+---

+He didn’t have to worry much about marketing / advertising as he was famous, had a massive network, and didn’t mind how big or small something was.

+I did, and it can be hard to explain what something like this is.
+What I did do (semi-successfully) was emphasise the fact that to attend would mean you’d get to engage with luminary x and famous person y.
+You need to have them in attendance to do this, but that’s not impossible.
+And they’ll invariably love it when they attend too.

+---

+This raises another problem for delegates.
+Selling it to their boss.
+A conference that makes itself is a hard sell.

+---

+He had an experimental mindset - every year we’d try some changes.
+Some would work (slack) some didn’t (an online board)

+---

+There are no “sponsors” but bringing schwag and sponsoring a dinner is fine.

+---

+Numbers: 70/80 is the max

+---

+ORIGINAL SLIDES FOLLOW

+---

 # Who Am I?